Anugithuv/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 converts a number from base 10 to base 16. encodes and decodes text using the rot13 encryption.
-Assume ASCII. prints every other line from the input, starting with the first line.
+Assume ASCII. prints every other line from the input, starting with the first line. adds the two numbers stored in the environment variables WATER and STIR and prints the result.

+WATER is in base water

+STIR is in base stir.

+The result should be in base bestchol